How to Increase Milk Supply

 When a woman becomes pregnant and decides she will breastfeed her baby, there is the assumption that breastfeeding will just happen.
 Beyond the initial concerns of whether breastfeeding will be painful, most women don’t think much about whether breastfeeding will be easy or if they will produce enough breast milk.

-While nearly all women have some sort of breastfeeding challenges in the beginning, most produce plenty of milk for their baby.
-Only about 2 percent of all breast feeding women have problems with milk supply.
-While the numbers are low, for those moms in this category, it can be an isolating, frustrating and emotional time.
+While nearly all women have some sort of breastfeeding challenges in the beginning, most have the ability to produce plenty of milk for their baby.
+Regardless of what the data says, concerns about milk supply can be an isolating, frustrating and emotional time.

 How to Determine If You Are Producing Enough Breast Milk